alcantariel/front-end-engineer/html/README.md

 It refers to giving meaning to a piece of code, like "what purpose or role does that HTML element has?", rather than "how does this div look like?".

+Think you writing a newspaper or a book, and how you can structure him.

+As the use of visually designed layouts progressed, developers started to use generic “non-semantic” tags like `<div>`.
+They would often give these elements a class or id attribute to describe their purpose.
+For example, instead of `<header>` this was often written as `<div class="header">`.

+Semantic HTML doesn't take any longer to write than non-semantic which is bad.
+Write a semantic markup has some benefits:

+- It's easier to read, when looking at a block with great semantics, you can see what he does and what is his purpose.
+- It's great for [accessibility](../accessibility/README.md#accessibility).
+Search engines and assistive technologies (like screen readers for users with a sight impairment) are also able to better understand the context and content of the page, meaning a better experience for your users.

 <br>

 ## References